openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofCircle(vertex, 5);
 	}

-**[Note: explain vector<ofVec3f>, getVertices, vertices.size()]**
+**[Note: explain vector<ofVec3f>, getVertices(), vertices.size()]**

-What happens when you run it?
-Your white lines just look thicker?
+What happens when we run it?
+Our white lines look thicker.
 That's because our polyline is jam-packed with vertices!
-Every time we call the `curveTo` function, we create 20 extra vertices (by default).
+Every time we call the `curveTo()` method, we create 20 extra vertices (by default).
 These are needed to make a smooth-looking curve.
-You can adjust how many vertices are added with an optional parameter (`curveResolution`) that you pass to `curveTo` (check out the [documentation page](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Documentation Page")).
-We don't need quite that many vertices on our polylines, but instead of lowering the `curveResolution`, we can make use of another polyline function called [`simplify`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_simplify "simplify Documentation Page").
+We can adjust how many vertices are added with an optional parameter (`curveResolution`) that we pass to `curveTo` (check out the [documentation page](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Documentation Page")).
+We don't need quite that many vertices on our polylines, but instead of lowering the `curveResolution`, we can make use of another `ofPolyline` method called [`simplify()`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_simplify "simplify Documentation Page").

-`simplify` is a function that will remove 'duplicate' points from your polyline.
-You pass a single argument into it: `tolerance`, a value between 0.0 and 1.0.
+`simplify()` is a method that will remove "duplicate" points from our polyline.
+We pass a single argument into it: `tolerance`, a value between 0.0 and 1.0.
 The `tolerance` describes how dis-similar points must be in order to be considered 'unique' enough to not be deleted.
-The higher the tolerance, the more points that will be removed.
+The higher the `tolerance`, the more points will be removed.
 So right before we save our polyline by putting it into our `polylines` vector, we will simplify it to reduce the number of vertices.
-Inside of the if statment within `mouseReleased` (before `polylines.push_back(currentPolyline);`), add: `currentPolyline.simplify(0.75);`.
-Now you should see something like this:
+Inside of the if statement within `mouseReleased()` (before `polylines.push_back(currentPolyline)`), add: `currentPolyline.simplify(0.75)`.
+Now we should see something like this:

 ![Polyline Vertices](images/intrographics_polylinevertices.png "Drawing circles at the vertices of a polyline")

-We can also sample points along the polyline using [`getPointAtPercent`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page").  **[Note: explain the function]**.
-Inside the `draw` function, comment out the code that draws a circle at each vertex.
+We can also sample points along the polyline using [`getPointAtPercent()`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page").  **[Note: explain the function]**.
+Inside the `draw()` function, comment out the code that draws a circle at each vertex.
 Below that, add:

         for (int p=0; p<100; p+=10) {
             ofVec3f point = polyline.getPointAtPercent(p/100.0);
             ofCircle(point, 5);
         }

-And now you have evenly spaced points:
+Now we have evenly spaced points:

 ![Polyline Sampled Points](images/intrographics_polylinesampledpoints.png "Drawing circles at sampled points along a polyline")

-So we have a line, and we can get a point along that line anywhere we want.
-We can start transforming that line into whatever we want.
-Maybe you want to create a brush stroke where the thickness of the line changes?
-I hope so, because that's what we are going to do.

-To do this, we need to talk about something called a [normal vector](http://en.wikipedia.org/wiki/Normal_(geometry) "Wiki on normal vectors in geometry").
-You might remember those words from the echos of a memory of high school math, or you migth remember another word, [perpendicular](http://en.wikipedia.org/wiki/Perpendicular "Wiki on perpendicular lines").
-If we have start with one line, the normal vector points in the opposite direction.
-If you draw the normal vector onto our original line, they will be perpendicular, forming a cross.
-(Mathematically, we are talking about two lines that intersect and form right angles with each other.)
+Let's try creating a brush stroke where the thickness of the line changes.
+To do this we need to use a [normal vector](http://en.wikipedia.org/wiki/Normal_(geometry) "Wiki on normal vectors in geometry").
+You might remember those words from high school math, or you might remember another word, [perpendicular](http://en.wikipedia.org/wiki/Perpendicular "Wiki on perpendicular lines").
+If we start with one line, the normal vector points in the opposite direction.
+If we draw the normal vector overtop our original line, they will appear perpendicular, forming a cross.

 **[Note: quick pick would be enough to help cut down on the words here]**

 Why do we care about normals?
-Well, imagine you were have a straight, horizontal `ofPolyline` line that you just drew, and you want to make it thicker.
-You could walk along every pixel of your line, and at each pixel, color in the pixels that are directly above or below you.
-What you are doing is coloring in the pixels that are perpendicular to your line, the normal vectors.
+Well, imagine we have a straight, horizontal `ofPolyline` line that we just drew, and we want to make it thicker.
+We could walk along every pixel of our line, and at each pixel, color in the pixels that are directly above or below us. **[bd: awkward wording]**  What we are doing is coloring in the pixels that are perpendicular to our line or the normal vectors.
 Well, `ofPolyline` will let us do just that in our code.

 **[Note: work on better explanation]**

-You can comment out (or delete) your lines of code that draw circles in your `draw` function, and below that, add these lines of code:
+We can comment out our lines of code that draw circles in our `draw()` function and add these lines of code below them:

         vector<ofVec3f> vertices = polyline.getVertices();
         float normalLength = 40;